RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 - The **Access Control & Security** setting shows a masked **Default Password**.
 Use **Password** button to show or hide the password.

-    (Fixed, Flexible, and Annual plans help you secure your databases in a variety of ways, including IP address restriction, role-based-access-controls and more.)

 Once you have the connection details, you can connect in a variety of ways, including:

--- Using the redis-cli utility
+- Using the `redis-cli` utility

--- Using a connection client from your preferred programming language
+- Using a [connection client](https://redis.io/clients) for your preferred programming language

 Here's an example of each.